The R package COMPoissonReg supports Conway-Maxwell

 We will now illustrate use of the regression tools using two examples whose data are included in the package.
 Note that these demonstrations are not intended to be complete regression analyses, and results may be slightly different than previously published analyses due to differences in the computations.

-The freight
+The freight dataset (Kutner et

-Sellers and Shmueli (2010) and found to
+al. 2003) was analyzed using CMP regression by Sellers and Shmueli (2010) and found to exhibit

-exhibit underdispersion.
-The data describe n = 10 instances where 1,000 ampules
+underdispersion.
+The data describe \(n =

-were transported via air shipment.
-The outcome of interest is the
+shipment.
+The outcome of interest is the variable broken

-which describes the number of broken
+which describes the number of broken ampules in each shipment.
+The

-the number of times the carton was transferred from one aircraft to
+carton was transferred from one aircraft to another during the

 Let us load and view the dataset.